 One last benefit we want to highlight is the effect of soil bacteria.
 When people think of dirt, they generally associate it with bad bacteria.
 This isn’t necessarily a wrong thought process but for the most part, it is good to be exposed to the outside elements in order to build up your immune system.

 One bacterium you might want to be aware of in soil that is indirectly good for you is Mycobacterium vaccae.

 This particular bacterium is known as the happiness bacterium.
 As the name implies, this particular antidepressant can make you feel happier by increasing the production of serotonin.

 As you can see there are many interesting benefits that come with senior gardening.
 We highly encourage you to start off your own and become a green thumb advocate.

 Gardening Tools For Seniors

-There are a wonderful variety of useful and comfortable gardening tools now made for gardeners of any age who like to garden but also like to save the back ache!
+There are a wonderful variety of useful and comfortable gardening tools now made for gardeners of any age who like to garden, but also like to protect their joints and cartilage!

 My Favorite Garden Tip

 I use this tip every spring and it is a backsaver plus easy on your garden budget – learn how to container garden without using bags of potting soil!